-Do not use the Bluetooth, the Wi-fi or the 3G-UMTS/GPRS link to upload large records: it would take too long.
+Do not use the Wi-fi link to upload large records: it would take too long.
 If no other link is possible, shrink the record by removing the "1s" data and the harmonics.
 Without these last, a 30-day record occupies only 2.5MB.

 On the other hand, uploading by USB or Ethernet link can be acceptable, depending on the length of the record and the transmission rate.

 To transfer the data more rapidly, use the SD card/USB adapter.